petercole-401-advanced-javascript/notes/README.md

 ##

-Number and name of feature: Lab 3 Change all functions to classes
+Number and name of feature: Lab 2 Change all functions to classes in Input and Notes

-Estimate of time needed to complete: 4:00
+Estimate of time needed to complete: 0:30

 Start time: 3pm

+Finish time: 4:58

+Actual time needed to complete: 0:15

+- 02-12-2020 5pm - classes work

+##

+Number and name of feature: Lab 2 Create a schema/rules set for both the Command object created by the Input class and the Note created by the Notes class

+Estimate of time needed to complete: 0:30

+Start time: 5pm

+Finish time: 7pm

+Actual time needed to complete: 2:00

+- 02-12-2020 7pm - Classes work, schemas in place with mongoose

+##

+Number and name of feature: Lab 2 Add validation to the Input and Notes Classes

+Estimate of time needed to complete: 2:00

+Start time: 9pm

 Finish time: ____

 Actual time needed to complete: ____

-- 02-12-2020 3pm -
+- 02-12-2020 5pm - Classes work, schemas in place with mongoose

 ## Credits and Collaborations
-Used .gitignore, .eslintrc, .eslintignore from 401 config folder, and README design and MIT License from 301, grabbed some instructional text from canvas lab write up
+- Used .gitignore, .eslintrc, .eslintignore from 401 config folder, and README design and MIT License from 301, grabbed some instructional text from canvas lab write up
+- Dev friend Dano helped guide me in developing the schema and rules in lab 2